Myzelien/INFO/README.md

 [primordial branch](https://github.com/zylon-ai/private-gpt/tree/primordial) of the project.

-> It is strongly recommended to do a clean clone and install of this new version of ResQ if you come from the previous, primordial version.
+> It is strongly recommended to do a clean clone and install of this new version of Black Wings if you come from the previous, primordial version.

-### Present and Future of ResQ
+### Present and Future of Black Wings
-ResQ the AI is now evolving towards becoming a gateway to generative AI models and primitives, including completions, document ingestion, RAG pipelines and other low-level building blocks.
+Black Wings the AI is now evolving towards becoming a gateway to generative AI models and primitives, including completions, document ingestion, RAG pipelines and other low-level building blocks.
 We want to make it easier for any developer to build AI applications and experiences, as well as provide a suitable extensive architecture for the community to keep contributing.